-Roasting is a cooking method that traditionally uses dry heat, where hot air envelops the food, cooking it evenly on all sides.
-Typically temperatures of at least 300°F are used.
-This can be accomplished with flame, an oven, or another heat source.
-This process enhances flavor through caramelization and Maillard browning on the surface of the food.
-To roast use indirect, diffused heat (as in an oven).
-It is also suitable for slower cooking of meat in a larger, whole piece.
-Meats and most root and bulb vegetables can be roasted.
-Any piece of meat, especially red meat, that has been cooked in this fashion is called a roast.
+Roasting is a traditional cooking method utilizing dry heat.
+Hot air envelops the food, cooking it evenly on all sides.
+It typically uses temperatures of at least 300°F. This cooking process enhances flavor through caramelization and the Maillard reaction.
+It is also suitable for slow cooking of larger cuts of meat.
+Meats and most root and bulb vegetables can be cooked in this method.
+Any cut of meat, especially red meat that has been cooked in this fashion is called a roast.

-CVap ovens were originally designed to be roasting ovens (though they have come a long way since their inception).
-CVap ovens are perfect for low, slow cooking.
-The advantage to this is the roasting is done below the temperature of collagen shrink.
-Those tough fibers contract at higher temperatures, but slow-roasting in a CVap oven actually dissolves them, making even the toughest cuts tender.
-Controlled vapor technology maintains juiciness, so the final results are succulent, tender, and delicious.
+CVap® ovens were originally designed as roasting ovens (though they have come a long way since their inception).
+Consequently, CVap ovens are perfect for this low, slow process.
+Importantly, the CVap advantage is that cooking takes place below the temperature of collagen shrink.
+Those tough fibers contract at higher temperatures, but slow-cooking in a CVap oven dissolves them, making even the toughest cuts tender.
+CVap technology maintains juiciness, so the final results are succulent, tender, and delicious.